dSalazar10/Course_Material-Machine-Learning/Python/Examples/Unsupervised Learning/readme.md

 The aim is to find the regularities in the input; density estimation.
 There is a structure to the input space such that certain patterns occur more often than others, and we want to see what generally happens and what does not.

-Group and interpret data based only on input data.
+Group and interpret data based only on input data; data driven.

 1. Clustering